dbt-labs/docs.getdbt.com/website/docs/docs/guides/getting-help.md

 We have a handy guide on [debugging errors](debugging-errors) to help out!
 This guide also helps explain why errors occur, and which docs you might need to search for help.

 #### Search for answers using your favorite search engine
 We're committed to making more errors searchable, so it's worth checking if there's a solution already out there!
-Further, some errors related to installing dbt, the SQL in your models, or getting yaml right, are errors that are not-specific to dbt, so there may be other resources to cehck.
+Further, some errors related to installing dbt, the SQL in your <Term id="model">models</Term>, or getting yaml right, are errors that are not-specific to dbt, so there may be other resources to cehck.

 #### Experiment!
 If the question you have is "What happens when I do `X`", try doing `X` and see what happens!
 Assuming you have a solid dev environment set up, making mistakes in development won't affect your end users